sbslee/kanu/README.md

 There are currently two chatbots available in KANU:

-- [ChatGPT](#chatgpt): This chatbot harnesses the power of ChatGPT, bringing it directly to your local computer.
+- [ChatGPT](#chatgpt) harnesses the power of ChatGPT, bringing it directly to your local computer
-- [DocGPT](#docgpt): This chatbot enables seamless interaction with your documents.
-Ask questions about your documents and receive answers in real-time.
+- [DocGPT](#docgpt) allows you to effortlessly interact with your documents and ask questions about them

 Other features of KANU inclde: